Megan Kufeld

 Megan Nicole Kufeld (born March 25, 1993) is an American former soccer goalkeeper who played for Medkila IL of the Norwegian Toppserien.
 She previously represented Sundsvalls DFF of the Swedish Elitettan and Seattle Sounders Women in the United Soccer Leagues W-League.

 Early life

 Born in Fremont, California to Melinda and Bob Kufeld, Megan attended Washington High School where was her class valedictorian and received honors from her school's science department.

 University of Washington Huskies, 2011–2015

 Kufeld attended the University of Washington where she majored in biology with a focus on molecular and cellular biology.
 She was named a UW President's Medalist for her academic achievement during her sophomore year.
 She committed to play for the Washington Huskies women's soccer team for 2011 and redshirted for the season.

 During her senior season in 2015, she was twice-named Pac-12 Conference Goalkeeper of the Week.
 In September of the same year, she tied and later broke the school's shutout record previously held by Hope Solo.

 Club career

-Sundsvalls DFF, 2016–present

 In February 2016, Kufeld signed with Swedish club Sundsvalls DFF.